Why SteadFast?

 Ultimate Stability: The Steadfast Stopbar eliminates the "string stretch" phenomenon with new strings.
 After restringing, setting the bend, and a quick tug on the string, your guitar will be in tune for far longer than you expect.
 This is the comment we hear most from our early adopters.

 Reduced Physical Strain: Significantly reduces hand and wrist fatigue by eliminating excessive tuning peg rotations.
+No more fiddling with janky peg-winders.

 6061 Aluminum vs. Traditional Zinc Stopbars